mannsn/intro-to-programming-2026/assignments/Assignment 01 - JavaScript Basics and Functions.md

 // LESSON 1 BASICS AND FUNCTIONS
 //----------------------------------

-// This is the coding assigment for the first week of the Intro to Programming course from
+// This is the coding assignment for the first week of the Intro to Programming course from
 // Code the Dream.
 The concepts touched on in this assignment include:
 //   - The basic syntax of the JavaScript programming language
 //   - Basic programming concepts like variables, data types, and conditional statements